 Chances are, you are horrified by the thought of having no say in who and when you’ll marry.
 Well, you might be surprised to find out that leaving marriage arrangements to the elders, entirely or partially, is something that young people in certain countries actually prefer.

-Top 5 Arranged Marriage Stats
+Top 10 Arranged Marriage Statistics for 2021

 - Niger could have saved up to $1.7 billion additional welfare by 2030 if it had abolished child marriages in 2015.

 - Arranged marriage statistics count more than 26 million unions worldwide.